Image

 Life can get tough when you have student loan debt, but no degree.
 You don’t get any of the benefits or financial promise that comes with finishing college – but you still have debt that needs to be dealt with.
-What’s more, recent reports show that a whopping 62 percent of people who defaulted on their student loans in 2009 had no degree, which makes a lot of sense.
+What’s more, recent reports show that a whopping 45 percent of people who defaulted on their student loans in 2024 had no degree, which makes a lot of sense.
 People with college degrees earn substantially more than those without, so your bank account will probably take a hit if you invest money in a degree that you never earn.
+Many borrowers who leave school early still qualify for repayment programs or refinancing options, depending on their financial situation.

 The good news is, it’s not that hard to face your debt head on and deal with your loans.
 Here’s how to get started: